stripe/stripe-dotnet/readme.md

 	myCustomer.CardName = "Joe Meatballs";               // optional
 	myCustomer.CardCvc = "1223";                         // optional

-	// set this property if using a token myCustomer.TokenId = *tokenId*;

 	myCustomer.PlanId = *planId*;                          // only if you have a plan myCustomer.Coupon = *couponId*;                        // only if you have a coupon